ska-telescope/developer.skatelescope.org/src/development/k8s-verification-steps.rst

-As part of our efforts to provide developers with an easy way for them to integrate their TANGO devices into the `kubernetes integration <https://github.com/ska-telescope/k8s-integration>`_ enviroment we have detailed some few steps a developer will need to execute in order to ensure that kubernetes was installed properly and that they are able to startup the helm chart.
+As part of our efforts to provide developers with an easy way for them to integrate their TANGO devices into the `kubernetes integration <https://github.com/ska-telescope/k8s-integration>`_ environment we have detailed some few steps a developer will need to execute in order to ensure that kubernetes was installed properly and that they are able to work with Helm.

 Docker